How Pharmaceutical Companies Can Claim the Orphan Drug Tax Credit

 The qualification requirements for the ODC are similar to traditional R&D credits, as both seek to incentivize conducting research activities that address technical uncertainty through iterative experimentation efforts.
 However, both credits must be separately calculated, and there are some key nuances to understand.

-Typically, eligible pharmaceutical companies see a higher rate of return on their orphan drug clinical testing expenses (CTE) than R&D credit qualified research expenses (QRE).
+Typically, eligible pharmaceutical companies see a higher rate of return on their orphan drug clinical testing expenses (CTE) compared to R&D credit qualified research expenses (QRE).
 While the federal gross R&D credit typically results in a tax credit of 10% of QRE, the ODC provides a rate of 25% of CTE.

 Both credits follow the same pharmaceutical drug development timeline provided by the IRS pharmaceutical audit guidelines.
 These guidelines break pharmaceutical research down into four stages: